 - Optimizing the time-to-hire.
 As a matter of fact, if the application and recruitment process is lengthy, candidates just might disconnect and apply for roles at other companies.
 No brand should risk such - not with the current talent shortage.

 Needless to say, an inefficient recruitment process typically results in a poor candidate experience.
 Word about poor candidate experience gets around, leading to a sinking brand reputation.

 When it comes to recruitment, the expression “looking for a needle in a haystack” has never been more appropriate.

-One of the toughest recruitment challenges is determining which candidate out of a pool of candidates is the best pick for the job in question.
-Guess what.
-That challenge is still a major hurdle in 2022.
+One of the toughest recruitment challenges in years prior to 2023 is determining which candidate out of a pool of candidates is the best pick for the job in question.
+Unfortunately, it's still an issue.
 Closely knit to this hurdle is the risk of making a bad hire.

 Also, when the right candidate is finally selected for the role, brands must do their best to ensure that the talent is retained.
 Employee retention is crucial, so companies have to steer clear of any elements that might leave their new hires with a sour taste about their brand.

 Simply put, a high rate of employee turnover never speaks well of any brand.